Barak Yitzhaki

-Barak Itzhaki (or Itzchaki, ברק יצחקי; born September 25, 1984, in Ashkelon) is an Israeli former footballer.
-He mostly played a second striker, but could also play an attacking midfielder.
+Barak Itzhaki (or Itzchaki, ברק יצחקי; born September 25, 1984) is an Israeli former footballer.
+He mostly played as a second striker, but could also play an attacking midfielder.

 Early life

 Itzhaki was born in Ashkelon, Israel, to a Jewish family.

 Career

 Itzhaki started his professional career with boyhood club Hapoel Ashkelon.
 During his first two seasons as a professional, Itzhaki won the Toto Cup Artzit twice.
 He was sold to Beitar Jerusalem and saw limited time under manager Eli Ohana.

 With the arrival of French manager Luis Fernández in 2005, Itzhaki received more playing time and was even a first team choice over the club's leading scorer, Lior Asulin.
 After watching Itzhaki play, Fernández told the club to sign Itzhaki to a long-term contract.